Domo, Inc.

 Domo, Inc. is an American cloud software company based in American Fork, Utah, United States.
 It specializes in artificial intelligence, business intelligence, and data visualization and is designed to provide real-time access to business data for decision makers across the company with minimal IT involvement.
-It is a Software-as-a-Service (SaaS) venture.
+It is a software as a service venture.

 History

 Domo, Inc. was founded in 2010 by Josh James After leaving Adobe, in October 2010, James started Shacho, Inc. In December 2010, Shacho purchased Lindon-based Corda Technologies.
 James changed Shacho's name to Domo.

+On July 22 2026 Progress Software announced an agreement to buy Domo's assets and some of its liabilities for $400 million.

 Products

 In 2021, Domo Everywhere was released.
 Domo Everywhere is an embedded analytics tool developed to help users embed live, interactive business intelligence dashboards and reports into external applications.